ishanrai17/vector-embedding-powered-search/README.md

-# Vector Embedding Powered Search
+# Search Engine powered by vector engines

 ## Introduction
 This project provides a search engine using vector embeddings for semantic similarity.